 The pathfinder is a great budget alternative for anyone that likes to hike, rock climb or just wants a tough watch that they aren’t afraid to bang around a little bit.
-It’s less polished than the Casio Pro Trek and has a few less features but it’s a solid option for anyone that is looking to spend less than $200.00 on a watch with a metal case and band.
+It’s less polished than the Casio Pro Trek and has a few less features but it’s a solid option for anyone that is on a budget looking to buy a watch with a metal case and band.
 Again, this one is probably less practical for marathon runners, but a good all around watch for people on a budget.

 7. Casio Pro Trek Black Sport:

 The Casio Pro Trek Sport is the second cheapest on our list.
 This watch is unique because of the low temperature resistance (can hang in there until 14 degrees) and the longer battery life without exposure to light.
 Here are some of the features worth mentioning:

 - Can measure Altitude in 1 meter increments

 The sport delivers what the other Pro Trek models do at a cheaper level but with less features.
 It’s heavier than many of the others on our list at 6.4 ounces.
 It has a stainless steel case tied in with the Resin band.
 It’s a good option for people that are on a budget and may be just breaking into the ABC watch game.
 It does not have a HRM or come equipped with a GPS.

 This is a good starter ABC watch and is worth considering if you are on a budget and looking for something that has a little bit of additional durability.
 The 7 month battery life on a full charge is a great benefit and one of the longer lasting batteries of any model we’ve looked at.